vuw-research-computing/raapoi-tools/docs/index.md

 # Cluster Description

-The CADGrid HPC Cluster (hereafter referred to as: the cluster) is a Uni-wide computing resource that uses the Slurm resource manager to schedule jobs and reserve resources.
-Similar to most modern compute clusters, the cluster requires you to request CPU, Memory and Time for your job.
-If you do not request these resources, you will be given the minimal defaults, which may not be enough to run your job.
+The Raapoi HPC Cluster (hereafter referred to as: raapoi) is a Uni-wide computing resource that uses the Slurm resource manager to schedule jobs and reserve resources.
+Similar to most modern compute clusters, raapoi requires you to request CPU, Memory and Time for your job.
+If you do not request these resources, you will be given the minimal defaults (2 CPU, 2 GB Memory), which may not be enough to run your job.
 The good news about resource reservations is that the resources you request are guaranteed to be yours, the bad news is if you request too little memory or time, your job may terminate prematurely and if you request too few CPUs then your job may run slowly.

-The cluster is made up of partitions.
+Raapoi is made up of partitions.
 A partition is a set of compute nodes (servers) and each partition has its own configuration and hardware profile.
 The partition on which you run your jobs will depend on the type of workflow or job you intend to submit.